 Class of 2019

-Lydia’s involvement at Vanderbilt quickly took off.
+Lutz’s involvement at Vanderbilt quickly took off.
 Shortly after the start of her first year, she joined with nine other first-year students to form the Vanderbilt chapter of Partners in Health Engage, a grassroots organization for college students that builds the right to health movement through advocacy, fundraising, and education.
-Through her involvement with Partners in Health Engage, Lydia was able to participate in meetings with Congressional leaders including Representative Jim Cooper, Senator Lamar Alexander, and Senator Bob Corker to advocate for public health programs and issues including SNAP, PEPFAR, and the Global Fund.
+Through her involvement with Partners in Health Engage, Lutz was able to participate in meetings with Congressional leaders including Representative Jim Cooper, Senator Lamar Alexander, and Senator Bob Corker to advocate for public health programs and issues including SNAP, PEPFAR, and the Global Fund.

-When asked to share advice for first-year students starting to imagine and plan their Immersion experiences, Lydia offered that, “The idea of Immersion is important because effective service is long-term.
+When asked to share advice for first-year students starting to imagine and plan their Immersion experiences, Lutz offered that, “The idea of Immersion is important because effective service is long-term.
 You take an idea and delve into a community where your main focus and role is to listen to community members and work with them over a sustained period of time.”
-Lydia also hopes that students will design individual, meaningful experiences that go beyond one-time trips.
+Lutz also hopes that students will design individual, meaningful experiences that go beyond one-time trips.
 She shared, “traveling service experiences have felt more significant when I returned from the trip and went back to my usual work on campus.”
-Lydia’s alternative break trip focused on poverty and medicine and upon return to her work at the Open Table foot clinic, she realized that this could inform a career for her.
+Lutz’s alternative break trip focused on poverty and medicine and upon return to her work at the Open Table foot clinic, she realized that this could inform a career for her.
 Being able to build long-term relationships with the people at Open Table furthered her interest in serving that community as a physician one day.
-Lydia encourages students to get involved with service opportunities both on- and off-campus.
+Lutz encourages students to get involved with service opportunities both on- and off-campus.